 Online training is for those who prefer self-paced training from any location and/or for employers who need to assign and monitor employee training progress and exam scores.Purchase Options

 The training kit is for those who want the freedom of doing the training themselves.
 It is an PowerPoint Presentation (PPT) that you can present yourself to a group of trainees.Purchase Options

 Train the Trainer courses are online and meant to certify a individual to use the training kit to train others.
 Training kit and materials are included with the Train the Trainer online course for no additional cost.Purchase Options

-Our Backhoe safety training course is OSHA compliant, and our online version fulfills OSHA’s classroom training requirement.
+Our Backhoe safety training course is OSHA Aligned, and our online version fulfills OSHA’s classroom training requirement.
 Each class contains sections on anatomy, stability, operation, hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.